-In particular, a quasi-admissible hyperelliptic fibration $(X,H,h,f,s,s')$ has the property that $H$ is a $\Pb^1$-bundle, and on each geometric fiber of $H$, each point of the branch divisor away from $s'$ has the multiplicity at most $2g$ .
+In particular, a quasi--admissible hyperelliptic fibration $(X,H,h,f,s,s')$ has the property that $H$ is a $\Pb^1$-bundle, and on each geometric fiber of $H$, each point of the branch divisor away from $s'$ has the multiplicity at most $2g$ .
 Moreover, $X$ is the double cover of $H$ branched along the branch divisor (which coincides with the branch locus).

-To parameterize such fibrations, we first consider the moduli stack $\Hc_{2g}[2g-1]$ of quasi-admissible hyperelliptic genus $g$ curves characterized by \cite[Proposition 4.2(1)]{Fedorchuk} :
+To parameterize such fibrations, we first consider the moduli stack $\Hc_{2g}[2g-1]$ of quasi--admissible hyperelliptic genus $g$ curves characterized by \cite[Proposition 4.2(1)]{Fedorchuk} :